N.W.T. investigating broken cable on Deh Cho bridge | CBC News

 Traffic is reduced to a single lane until Aug.
 15

-One of the cables on the Deh Cho bridge snapped on Wednesday.

-The N.W.T.'s Department of Infrastructure said it is investigation the cause and doing a site review.
+The N.W.T.'s Department of Infrastructure said it is investigating the cause of a broken cable on the Deh Cho bridge.

+This includes conducting a site review, which is expected to take three to four days.

+"How long the repairs will take will be determined through the site review and what repairs are needed," said Darren Campbell, a spokesperson for the department.
+"We can't give anybody an estimate on when, how long the repairs will take. "

 The one-kilometre-long bridge near Fort Providence is one of the territory's largest pieces of infrastructure and is the only bridge across the Mackenzie River.

-"The safety of travellers using the Deh Cho Bridge is our number one priority," said Darren Campbell, spokesperson for the department in an email.
+"The safety of travellers using the Deh Cho Bridge is our number one priority," said Campbell.

 "The bridge is a cable-supported truss bridge that was designed with redundancy built in so the bridge can remain functional with a damaged or removed cable."